DataDog/hiring-engineers/answers.md

 I did set up a Slack Integration and Datadog successfully pushed the message through.
 But I was missing the marking that I made on it.
 ![Slack Message](images/Slack-Message.png)

-## Bonus Queston : What is the Anomaly graph displying?
+## Bonus Queston : What is the Anomaly graph displaying?

 I found a good explanation in the [documentation](https://docs.datadoghq.com/monitors/monitor_types/anomaly/)